IRS Forms

 Trade or Business vs. Hobby

 Schedule C is for activities conducted with the intent to make a profit.
-If an activity has not generated a profit in at least 3 of the last 5 tax years (or 2 of 7 years for horse-related activities), the IRS may presume it is a hobby.
-Hobby losses are not deductible (post-TCJA), making the hobby vs. business classification a significant planning issue.
+Under IRC §183(d), the IRS presumes an activity is engaged in for profit if it has earned a profit in at least 3 of the last 5 tax years (or 2 of 7 years for horse-related activities).
+Failing that threshold does not automatically classify the activity as a hobby, but it shifts the burden to the taxpayer to demonstrate profit motive.
+Hobby losses are not deductible (post-TCJA the miscellaneous itemized deduction for hobby expenses is suspended through 2025, so hobby income is still reportable on Schedule 1 line 8j with no offsetting expense deduction), making the hobby vs. business classification a significant planning issue.
 A business with documented profit-seeking intent – separate records, marketing activity, professional conduct, and time investment – is more defensible as a trade or business.

 Who Does Not File Schedule C